-In Class sessions are Monday to Friday.
-Class times are 08:00 - 17:00 each day, for the duration of the 16 weeks of in person sessions.
+In Class sessions are a 4 days on 4 days off rotation.
+Class times are 09:00 - 16:00 each day, for the duration of the 16 weeks in person sessions.
 Once you have been successful at this portion of the program, you will proceed on to the clinical and practicum placement section of your program.

 Phase 3: Practicum: (272 Hours)

 TheClinical Practicum setting requires a PCP student to complete the following:

 16 hours in a Long Term Care Facility /Or Safe Consumption Site